matthewjlee/TwitterDemo/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-Had some trouble getting auto layout to work with so many elements to work with.
+I had some trouble getting auto layout to work with so many elements to work with.

 ## License